KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 KeyboardKit has an observable ``DictationContext`` class that is used to handle dictation state, such as the currently dictated text, in which application dictation was started, etc.

-KeyboardKit automatically creates an instance of this class and binds it to ``KeyboardInputViewController/state``, then updates it during dictation.
+KeyboardKit automatically creates an instance of this class and registers it with ``KeyboardInputViewController/state``, then updates it during dictation.